Western Plateau

 Rain rarely falls in this region and aside from a handful of permanent waterholes, surface water is absent at all times except after heavy rain.
 Most of the territory is flat sandy or stony desert with a sparse covering of shrubs or tussock grasses.
 Average rainfall varies from one area to another and is quoted at 189 mm to 398 mm per year, but is highly unpredictable.

+A reason why few people live on the Western Plateau is due to the dry climate and the cold Antarctic winds blowing during the summer and steady rain falls during the winter.